Audiobooks, Skype Lessons, and Homestays

 Plans and Prices

-Due to the sheer number of option available, the prices of all the options vary quite a lot.
+Due to the sheer number of options available, the prices of all the options vary quite a lot.
 Thus, I will give you a range of all the prices.

 All the beginner and intermediate audiobooks are priced at $70.
 The intermediate audio novels sell for $50.
 On the other hand, the subject-specific audiobooks can cost you anywhere from around $20 to $40.
 The verb drills are priced at $40 each.
 There is a bundle combining all three of the verb drills, but it costs basically the same.